Slide 1 of 25

-Robins said one of the problems he sees is that when couples become so focused on fertility, they essentially stop having sex until they think it's the best times to conceive.
-"Their sex lives become focused on pregnancy, so infrequent sex can be a problem in these couples."
+Robins said one of the problems he sees is that when couples become so fertility focused, they essentially stop having sex until they think it's the best times to conceive.
+"Their sex lives become focused on pregnancy, so infrequent sex can be a problem in these couples," he said.

 Here are 12 tips for men who want to improve their fertility.

 Lose extra poundsStudies have suggested that couples in which the man is overweight or obese and the woman is of normal weight take longer to conceive than couples with no weight problems.

 Some research has also shown that being overweight or obese affects a man's sperm quality, reducing sperm counts and decreasing their ability to swim, as well as increasing damage to genetic material (DNA) in sperm, according to the American Society for Reproductive Medicine.

 A recent study found that overweight and obese men were more likely to have low sperm counts or a lack of viable sperm compared with normal-weight men, possibly making it harder for these men to father a child.
 The researchers suspect that too much body fat may be linked with changes in testosterone and other reproductive hormone levels in men.Slide 3 of 25